Q: Where do you work? Where are you based in?

-– You will leave the studio with the tattoo covered in a special transparent film (Second Skin) which you can leave for up to 48h (2 days).
+– You will leave the studio with the tattoo covered in a special transparent film (Dermalize/Second Skin) which you can leave for up to 48h (2 days).
 You can shower with it, you can move with it (although sometimes it might restrict some movement), you can even touch it.

 – To remove this cover, first wash your hands, then, in the shower or under warm running water, peel it off slowly.
 Wash the tattooed skin with warm water to open up the pores and a neutral, natural antibacterial soap, removing any extra ink and plasma-type residue.
 Then, you can pass it through cold water to close the pores again.

 – Dry the tattoo with a paper towel, tapping on it gently (do not wipe) or just let it air dry.
-Once it’s dry, you may apply a little bit of the cream that you can purchase with me, just enough to cover it, not too much.
+Once it’s dry, you may apply a little bit of tattoo cream or coconut oil, just enough to cover it, not too much.

 – After that, you may leave the tattoo uncovered for the rest of the healing.
 Try to use clean, natural fabric clothes (cotton) and keep in mind that your sheets might get stained from the blood and ink that might still come out.

 – Repeat this process of washing, drying and applying cream 2 to 3 times a day.
 Morning, afternoon and before bed.

 – Avoid heavy exercising for a week.
 If you exercise and sweat, make sure to wash it afterwards.
 Avoid direct sun, swimming pool, sauna, steam room, beach, direct contact of the tattoo with your pets, clothes that are too tight and no scratching it for two weeks.

 – The tattoo will continue healing during the next weeks, sometimes months, but you can resume all your normal activities after the two weeks.
 It is very helpful if you can apply sun cream whenever you are exposed to sun for long periods of time.

 – For the cream, I do not recommend Bepanthene as it’s too oily.
-I would recommend something natural that is specific for fresh tattoos, which you can usually buy directly at the studio or organic coconut oil.
+I would recommend something natural that is specific for fresh tattoos, which you can usually buy directly form me or organic coconut oil.